 Benzodiazepine medications work by increasing neuronal inhibition which can lead to a suppression of electrical impulses and activity in all regions of the brain and spinal cord.
 The largest number of benzodiazepine receptors in the brain are concentrated in the cerebral cortex.
 The frontal lobe of the brain is also known as the reasoning area.
 Behavioral Side Effects of Benzodiazepines on this region of the brain.
 When the frontal lobe function is suppressed, people experience reduced judgment, impaired cognitive and executive function and poor impulse control which can lead to impulsivity.

 Behavioral disinhibitions are detectable in any individual who consumes alcohol or drugs which act as depressants of the central nervous system (CNS).
-Benzodiazepines, to that end, can damage the frontal lobe of the brain and disinhibit the frontal cortex from self-regulation and control.
-Behavioral disinhibitions in people who use benzodiazepines on a long term basis focus on the inability to control behavior and engage in acts without considering potential consequences.
+Benzodiazepines, to that end, can damage the frontal lobe of the brain and lead to the disinhibition of the frontal cortex from self-regulation and control.
+Behavioral disinhibitions in people who use benzodiazepines on a long-term basis focus on the inability to control behavior and engage in acts without considering potential consequences.

-People who take benzos (benzodiazepines) for a longer period than prescribed or necessary may experience several behavioral side effects.
+People who take benzodiazepines, commonly known as benzos, for a longer period than prescribed or necessary may experience several behavioral side effects.
 This may include the following:

 It is not possible to predict with certainty whether a person will experience behavioral side effects from medication but several groups of people have been identified as more susceptible to development of issues.
 Children, the elderly, individuals living in stressful environments and people with mental health concerns may be included in this list: